Master of Science in Finance

 - Students will acquire the ability to write effectively in order to excel as a professional in the field of finance.

-- Students will apply the financial concepts and quantitative and analytical techniques important to their chosen field of specialty, as defined by their Finance Internship (FIN 695) or Finance Capstone Project (FIN 696), in the solution of real-world problems.
+- Students will apply the financial concepts and quantitative and analytical techniques important to their chosen field of specialty.
+Students will apply their techniques and understanding by completing the many projects, experiential learning assignments, case analyses, and the solution of real-world problems.

 - Students will demonstrate an understanding of career acceleration and lifelong learning strategies.